 - Legal help for orders of protection, custody, visitation, child support, divorce, housing, and immigration

 - Connecting to trained law enforcement, such as the NYPD, the NYC Sheriff’s Office, and the District Attorney’s Office

-- Childcare for children age 3+ while you get services at the FJC
+- Childcare for children age 3 and up while you get services at the FJC

 Get more information and locations of Family Justice Centers.